 Diaphragm Pump vs The EDDY Pump

-Diaphragm pumps operate completely different from the EDDY Pump.
+Diaphragm pumps operate completely differently from the EDDY Pump.
 Learn about the differences in mechanics and how the EDDY Pump can excel where a diaphragm pump cannot.

 • What is a Diaphragm Pump?